mderriey/mderriey.github.io/_posts/2020-12-14-how-to-lock-down-csp-using-swachbuckle.md

 > **Update on 6 July 2022**
 >
-> See the update section at the bottom of this section if you use Swashbuckle v6.0 or greater for an easier solution.
+> See the update block at the bottom of this section if you use Swashbuckle v6.0 or greater for an easier solution.
 > You're still encouraged to read this section to get the necessary context.

 The other HTML file you might be using is the `oauth2-redirect.html` file, used by default if you decide to implement an authentication flow from swagger-ui.